DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

 - Earning, saving, giving all one can: Give a little money to charity or church each week.
 - Stand up for the rights of others: Learn how others are being mistreated, don't cheat people out of things.

 ### Sacrifice - Giving up something good for the benefit of someone else.
 - Doing the works of mercy means that we are making sacrifices of our time and money for others.
 - An example: When we have cookies, we might have to make a sacrifice and share them with our brother
 - Ashes are a symbol of sacrifice.
-The minister will put ashes on our foreheads on `Ash Wednesday`.
+The minister will put ashes on our foreheads on `Ash Wednesday`, which is this coming Wednesday.
 - Many Christians think about a special sacrifice or make an effort to do something extra (sacrifice of time) during Lent.
 - Making a small sacrifice helps us practice being able to make important sacrifices when we get older.